fredgis/hrapp-on-confidential-cloud/README.md

 ## Pre-requisites

-1. **Azure Confidential VM - `Standard_DC2as_v4`**: At the time of writing, Azure CVMs are in Limited Preview and can be enabled for your subscription by reaching out to `TBD@microsoft.com`.
+1. **Azure Confidential VM - `Standard_DC2as_v4`**: At the time of writing, Azure CVMs are in Limited Preview and can be enabled for your subscription by filling out this form [here](https://aka.ms/cvmsignup).

    💡 For the purposes of following along, since CVM's provide a seamless deployment experience for the Web App, you can also leverage any Windows Machine available to you.